octelium/octelium/README.md

 ## What is Octelium?

-Octelium is a free and open source, self-hosted, unified platform for zero trust resource access that is primarily meant to be a modern alternative to remote access VPNs and similar tools.
-It is built to be generic enough to operate as a zero-config remote access VPN, a ZTNA/BeyondCorp platform, ngrok alternative, an API gateway, an AI/LLM gateway, an infrastructure for MCP gateways and A2A architectures/meshes, a PaaS-like platform, a Kubernetes gateway/ingress and even as a homelab infrastructure.
+Octelium is a free and open source, self-hosted, unified platform for zero trust resource access that is built generic and flexible enough to operate as a modern zero-config remote access VPN, a comprehensive Zero Trust Network Access (ZTNA)/BeyondCorp platform, an ngrok/Cloudflare Tunnel alternative, an API gateway, an AI/LLM gateway, a scalable infrastructure for access and deployment to build MCP gateways and A2A architectures/meshes, a PaaS-like platform, a Kubernetes gateway/ingress and even as a homelab infrastructure.

-Octelium provides a scalable zero trust architecture (ZTA) for identity-based, application-layer (L7) aware secret-less secure access via both private client-based access over WireGuard/QUIC tunnels as well as public clientless access, for both humans and workloads, to any private/internal resource behind NAT in any environment as well as to publicly protected resources such as SaaS APIs and databases, via context-aware access control on a per-request basis.
+Octelium provides a scalable zero trust architecture (ZTA) for identity-based, application-layer (L7) aware secretless secure access via both private client-based access over WireGuard/QUIC tunnels as well as public clientless access, for both humans and workloads, to any private/internal resource behind NAT in any environment as well as to publicly protected resources such as SaaS APIs and databases, via context-aware access control on a per-request basis.

 ![Octelium](https://octelium.com/assets/ztna-CrAF5Ft7.webp)